Saarthakkj/detoxify-x/PRIVACY.md

 ### What We Collect
 - User content preferences (stored locally)
+- Tweet preferences (selections you make on specific tweets)
 - Nebius AI Studio API key (stored locally)
 - Twitter/X tweet content for filtering (text and images processed in real-time, not stored)

 ### How We Use Data
 - Content preferences: Used to filter Twitter/X content
+- Tweet preferences: Used to personalize your feed based on your selections
 - API key: Used for Nebius AI Studio communication
 - Tweet content: Sent to Nebius AI for real-time multimodal content analysis

 ### Data Storage
 - All data is stored locally in Chrome Storage
+- Tweet preferences are stored with minimal identifiers (no personal data)
+- Old preferences are automatically pruned (limited to 100 most recent)
 - No data is transmitted to external servers except Nebius AI
 - No analytics or tracking implemented